-Figure 62: Worker using a portable gauge (source: CNSC staff)
+Figure 62: Portable gauge being used at a construction site (Source: CNSC)

 Appendix A: Radiation exposure

 Non-occupational exposure to radiation can occur in many situations.
 For example, a person may be exposed to radiation during an airplane flight or by undergoing a medical procedure such as a chest X-ray.
 Natural background radiation contributes to radiation exposure received by all persons living on earth.
 The average annual dose from natural background radiation is approximately 1.8 mSv (millisieverts) in Canada and 2.4 mSv worldwide.
 Among major Canadian cities, Winnipeg has the highest annual average dose from background radiation at 4.1 mSv.